FelixNgFender/chatgpt-news-curator/README.md

 pip install -r requirements.txt
 ```

+## Notes

+ - Make sure to run the scraping scripts only once as they append the links to the ```articles_url.txt``` file.

+ - You may have to change the encoding based on your system.

 ## Scraping The New York Times

-Make sure to run this only once as it appends the links to the ``articles_url.txt``` file.

-Note: You may have to change the encoding based on your system.

 ```bash
 python nytimes.py